Elvis: The Concert: Home media

 In 2006, the 2002 25th Anniversary Concert was made available on DVD form in a disc called Elvis Lives.
-The concert was shown on PBS Stations during the annual pledge week.
-Elvis Lives only contains Act III (70s Concert) which was a regular Elvis: The Concert segment.
+An abbreviated version of the concert is occasionally broadcast on PBS stations in the US, including Memphis' PBS affiliate WKNO.
+Elvis Lives only contains Act III (the 1970s-style concert), which was a regular Elvis: The Concert segment.
+The DVD version also includes interviews with Presley's former musicians, reminiscing about their time working with Elvis and discussing the "new" touring format.